cniswander/clipocr/README.md

 Performs ocr on the image in the system clipboard.

-Demonstrates an image rescaling trick that sometimes improves ocr quality on screen captures.
+Demonstrates an image rescaling technique that sometimes improves ocr quality on screen captures.

 Used and tested on Linux, but likely to be compatible with other operating systems.